Road trip tips

 - Keep an emergency traffic kit

-- This could include a phone charger, some CD’s, a book of games for your kids and even some non-perishable foods to keep yourself happy when you are in traffic.
+- This could include a phone charger, some CDs, something to distract the kids and even some non-perishable foods to keep yourself happy when you are in traffic.

-Hopefully this has given you an idea of how to prepare your car for travelling in the UK, abroad and with children.
-The key is to prepare.
-Plan for every eventuality and then you will not run into any nasty surprises and potentially ruin your journey.
-Keep everything you need in the car with you at all times, save for having something vital stuck in the boot.
 Make sure you have plenty of water, food and some of your favourite things with you to hand.
 If you have kids in the car, then make sure you have a few games ready to play in your head to keep them occupied and plan for more toilet breaks than if you were on your own.
-Treat the journey as part of your holiday, enjoy the time you have with your family and appreciate the views you are driving past.
+Treat the road trip as part of your holiday, enjoy the time you have with your family and appreciate the views you are driving by.